Learning how to decorate with flowers is a unique skill, as so few of us even keep live plants or florals in our home as it is.

 In the kitchen, it’s unwise to put a large, potted, or stemmed plant on the floor as it can easily be knocked in a high-traffic area.

-It’s safer to put a sunflower bouquet in a tall vase in this room.
+It’s safer to put a sunflower bouquet like these in a tall vase in this room.

 If your room is carpeted, or you feel uneasy with a vase on the ground, take advantage of your bedside table, bookshelves or dressers instead.